DETAILED ACTION

 Second, although applicant argues that “in view of the state of art as of the effective filing date of the present application, especially in view of the belief that RNase would be re-activated after a sample fixed by a non- crosslinking fixative is stained in an aqueous dye solution, one of ordinary skill in the art would not have had a reasonable expectation of success to modify Xiang in view of Lenz (and the other cited references discussed below) to arrive at the presently claimed methods”, since the rejection is based on the simple substitution of one kind of fixing method (ie., the fixing method using DSP taught by Xiang et al.,) from another kind of fixing method (ie., the fixing method using the non-crosslinking composition comprising methanol and then contacted the biological sample with an ethanol-containing composition taught by Lenz et al.,) during the process of isolating biomolecules from target cells or tissue of a biological sample recited in claim 15 and is not dependent on replacing one kind of RNA isolation method from another kind of RNA isolation method, a chemical material that blocks the RNase activity such as Trizol as cited in Xiang et al., is still used in step (6) of claim 15 such that the RNase is not re-activated during the process of RNA isolation and one of ordinary skill in the art would have had a reasonable expectation of success to modify Xiang et al., in view of Lenz et al., to arrive at the presently claimed methods.

 III.
-In page 13, first paragraph bridging to page 14, first paragraph of applicant’s remarks, applicant argues that “[T]he deficiencies of lacking both a motivation to modify Xiang in view of Lenz and a reasonable expectation of success to arrive at the presently claimed methods have not been remedied by the other cited references.
+In page 13, second paragraph bridging to page 14, second paragraph of applicant’s remarks, applicant argues that “[T]he deficiencies of lacking both a motivation to modify Xiang in view of Lenz and a reasonable expectation of success to arrive at the presently claimed methods have not been remedied by the other cited references.
 Specifically, Cory relates to a method and an animal model for identifying molecules and genetic sequences for treating male infertility.
 The relevant part of Cory is Example 4, which discloses fixing tissue in Bouin’s solution for 5 hours in paraffin, transferring sections of fixed tissue to microscope slides, and staining the tissue sections with Hematoxylin and Eosin.
 Bouin’s solution comprises formaldehyde, and is thus not a non- crosslinking composition.
 Thus, Cory is silent with respect to using a non-crosslinking composition in fixing biological samples.
 Chu does not show that one may successfully extract RNA from a tissue fixed by a non- crosslinking fixative, either, let alone from tissue sections that have been stained and rinsed with water.
 Chu relates to methods of fixing and processing tissue and samples on a membrane by using ultrasound radiation.
 This reference is cited in the Office Action as disclosing staining tissue section slides with hematoxylin and eosin in Example 18.
 Yet, the fixative used in that Example was formalin, which is a crosslinking agent.
 Abate-Shen relates to a transgenic animal having a somatic cell in which at least one allele of an endogenous p53 and Pten gene is functionally disrupted.
 Similar to Chu, this reference is also cited as disclosing an H&E staining protocol in paragraph [0181].
 However, the tissue sections were either fixed with a crosslinking fixative (i.e., formalin or paraformaldehyde) or snap-frozen (see paragraphs [0180] and [0181]).
 Espina relates to one-step cell and tissue preservative compositions for morphologic and molecular analysis.
-The one-step cell and tissue preservative compositions comprise a precipitating fixative and a reversible/cleavable cross-linker as well as other optional components, such as a permeation enhancer, a kinase inhibitor, and a phosphatase inhibitor.
+The one-step cell and tissue preservative compositions comprise a precipitating fixative and a reversible/ cleavable cross-linker as well as other optional components, such as a permeation enhancer, a kinase inhibitor, and a phosphatase inhibitor.
 This reference is cited in the Office Action as disclosing evaluating preservation of RNA in a tissue by calculating the RIN and comparing it to an RIN of a control RNA.
 It does not teach or suggest a motivation to modify Xiang in view of Lenz or provide a reasonable expectation of success to arrive at the presently claimed methods.
 Kennedy relates to methods and compositions of molecular profiling for disease diagnostics.
 It is cited in the Office Action as teaching that RNA quality can be measured by a calculated RIN.
 It fails to teach or suggest a motivation to modify Xiang in view of Lenz or provide a reasonable expectation of success to arrive at the presently claimed methods”.

-These arguments have been fully considered but they are not persuasive toward the withdrawal of the rejection because references from Cory et al., Chu, Abate-Shen et al., Espina et al., and Kennedy et al., are not related to the simple substitution of one kind of fixing method from another kind of fixing method in the rejection but are used to reject other parts of claim 15 which are not taught by Xiang et al., and Lenz et al..
+These arguments have been fully considered but they are not persuasive toward the withdrawal of the rejections because references from Cory et al., Chu, Abate-Shen et al., Espina et al., and Kennedy et al., are not related to the simple substitution of one kind of fixing method from another kind of fixing method in the rejection but are used to reject other parts of claim 15 which are not taught by Xiang et al., and Lenz et al..

 Conclusion